 Some people have a hard time showing themselves.

-They find it harder to communicate how they feel.
-Which can lead to feelings of frustration or of not being understood.
+They find it harder to communicate how they feel, which can lead to feelings of frustration or of not being understood.
 This classic communication failure is easy to resolve; you just need to open up a little bit more to your spouse and let them ‘see you.’

-11. Having unrealistic expectations on what a marriage should be
+11. Having unrealistic expectations

 Society teaches us that there is a specific way that the ideal marriage or even lifestyle should be, but we are not all able to fit neatly into society’s little boxes.